mre-code/groovysql/README.md

 ### `-d|--database <arg>`

 Specifies the database name to connect to.
-Can also be specified through a config file as dbName (see `--config` option).
+Default value can be set in config file as `dbName`.

 ### `-f|--filein <arg>`